Vowel harmony: Finnish

 As a consequence, Finnish speakers often have problems with pronouncing foreign words which do not obey vowel harmony.
 For example, olympia is often pronounced olumpia.
 The position of some loans is unstandardized (e.g. chattailla/chättäillä) or ill-standardized (e.g. polymeeri, sometimes pronounced polumeeri, and autoritäärinen, which violate vowel harmony).
 Where a foreign word violates vowel harmony by not using front vowels because it begins with a neutral vowel, then last syllable generally counts, although this rule is irregularly followed.
 Experiments indicate that e.g. miljonääri always becomes (front) miljonääriä, but marttyyri becomes equally frequently both marttyyria (back) and marttyyriä (front), even by the same speaker.

-With respect to vowel harmony, compound words can be considered separate words.
-For example, syyskuu ("autumn month" i.e. September) has both u and y, but it consists of two words syys and kuu, and declines syys·kuu·ta (not *syyskuutä).
-The same goes for enclitics, e.g. taaksepäin "backwards" consists of the word taakse "to back" and -päin "-wards", which gives e.g. taaksepäinkään (not *taaksepäinkaan or *taaksepainkaan).
-If fusion takes place, the vowel is harmonized by some speakers, e.g. tälläinen pro tällainen ← tämän lainen.
+With respect to vowel harmony, compound words can be considered multiple separate words.
+For example, syyskuu ('autumn month', i.e., 'September') has both u and y, but it consists of two words syys and kuu, and declines syys·kuu·ta (not *syyskuutä).
+The same goes for enclitics, e.g., taaksepäin 'backwards' consists of the word taakse 'to back' and -päin '-wards', which gives, e.g., taaksepäinkään (not *taaksepäinkaan or *taaksepainkaan).
+If fusion takes place, the vowel is harmonized by some speakers, e.g. tälläinen for tällainen ← tämän lainen.

 Some Finnish words whose stems contain only neutral vowels exhibit an alternating pattern in terms of vowel harmony when inflected or forming new words through derivation.
-Examples include meri "sea", meressä "in the sea" (inessive), but merta (partitive), not *mertä; veri "blood", verestä "from the blood" (elative), but verta (partitive), not *vertä; pelätä "to be afraid", but pelko "fear", not *pelkö; kipu "pain", but kipeä "sore", not *kipea.
+Examples include meri 'sea', meressä 'in the sea' (inessive), but merta (partitive), not *mertä; veri 'blood', verestä 'from the blood' (elative), but verta (partitive), not *vertä; pelätä 'to be afraid', but pelko 'fear', not *pelkö; kipu 'pain', but kipeä 'sore', not *kipea.

-Helsinki slang has slang words that have roots violating vowel harmony, e.g. Sörkka.
-This can be interpreted as Swedish influence.
+Helsinki slang has slang words that have roots violating vowel harmony, e.g., Sörkka.
+This can be interpreted as being due to Swedish influence.